aldisyarif/magic-reader/README.md

 # magic reader
-text recognized from image using Google Cloud
+text recognized from image using Google Cloud and firebase for saving text.

 ## Screenshots